-- All staff receive induction safeguarding training from the DSL when they join Ivel Valley, which is based on KCSIE and includes child protection and online safety; - Whole staff direct training is held annually; - Weekly safeguarding update emails support staff to constantly develop their skills and knowledge, reflect on situations and confirm good practice; - All staff complete online Prevent training when they join Ivel Valley; following this, staff are refreshed on Prevent during annual direct training; - The DSL is responsible for monitoring the impact of safeguarding training and has a thorough monitoring schedule; - The DSL and deputies need to have an appropriate level of training that provides the knowledge and skills to carry out their role; they update their training as per the expectations of the local authority - currently one day's worth of direct training every two years.
+- All staff receive induction safeguarding training from the DSL when they join Ivel Valley, which is based on KCSIE and includes child protection and online safety - Whole staff safeguarding training is held annually - Weekly safeguarding update emails confirm good practice and support staff to constantly develop their skills and knowledge - Weekly safeguarding scenarios in briefings help staff to reflect on actual situations that have been experienced across Ivel Valley - All staff complete online Prevent training when they join Ivel Valley; following this, staff are refreshed on Prevent during annual training - The DSL is responsible for monitoring the impact of safeguarding training and has a thorough monitoring schedule - The DSL and deputies need to have an appropriate level of training that provides the knowledge and skills to carry out their role; they update their training as per the expectations of the local authority - currently one day's worth of direct training every two years.
 They consistently surpass this expectation to ensure up-to-date safeguarding knowledge.